tkobayas/jbpm5example/rewards-basic/README.md

  - [Start Reward Process] is to start a new process
  - [John's Task] is to list John's tasks and approve them
  - [Mary's Task] is to list Mary's tasks and approve them

+- reward-basic.jmx is a jmeter test plan for this application.